Sanchore: Transport

-The highway starting from its junction with NH-70 near Tanot connecting Ramgarh, Bhadasar, Jaisalmer, Barmer, Sanchor in the State of Rajasthan, Tharad, Bhabar, Radhanpur, Kamalpur, Khakhal, Roda, Dunawada, Patan, Chanasma, Mahesana, Kherva, Gojariya, Sama, Churada, Kuvadara and terminating at its junction with NH-48 near Prantij in the State of Gujarat.
+Sanchore is a town located in the Jalore district of the Indian state of Rajasthan.
+It is known for its rich cultural heritage, historical significance, and vibrant local community.
+The town is situated in the Thar Desert region and has a predominantly arid climate.

+In terms of transportation, Sanchore is well-connected by road network.

 Narmada Canal

 The Narmada Canal in Rajasthan is 74 km long and has nine major distributaries.
 The main canal, major and secondary distributaries supply an area of 1477 km2 serving 124 villages in the Sanchore and Barmer districts.

 Railways

 The stations nearest to Sanchore are Raniwara, 47 km on State Highway 11; Dhanera, 42 km on MRD No 108; Bhinmal, 65 km on State Highway No 11.